JetBrains-Research/Lupa/scripts/plugin_runner/python_venv/README.md

 Run the [`create_venv_for_each_project.py`](./create_venv_for_each_project.py) with the arguments from command line.

 **Required arguments:**
-- `dataset_path` — Path to the dataset with projects, for each of which a virtual environment must be created.
+- `dataset_path` &ndash; Path to the dataset with projects, for each of which a virtual environment must be created.

 **Optional arguments:**
 | Argument                                              | Description                                                                                                                                         |